 In the SHRM survey I referenced earlier, there were two important statistics that will make every leader's life easier.

-Peer-to-peer recognition works because your peers have a better understanding of what you do on the day-to-day, so their praise often feels more authentic.
-You should be doing everything you can to build recognition into your culture.
+Peer-to-peer employee recognition works because your peers have a better understanding of what you do on the day-to-day, so their praise often feels more authentic.
+You should be doing everything you can to build employee recognition into your culture.
 Get everyone on board, and make everyone feel like they’re responsible for creating a culture where everyone is helping everyone grow.
 If you can teach your employees how to be more grateful, recognition will go up all around and everyone will be happier.

 The research on gratitude is unbelievable, and there’s a huge (and pretty easy) opportunity to create an engaged team.
-How are you planning to engage your team through recognition and rewards?
+How are you planning to engage your team through employee recognition and employee rewards?
 Share your ideas and feedback with us via the comments below!

 Jacob Shriar is the Director of Content at Officevibe, the number one tool to create greater workplaces.
 He's on a mission to make everyone happier, healthier, and more productive at work, and spreads knowledge through blogs, eBooks, guides, and other helpful resources.